EthanLuisMcDonough/gribc/spec/guide.md

 	print: lam || { println(this.age)  } @ prints 13
 };
 ```
+If a value that isn't a lambda or function is invoked, the expression will return an error.
+The arguments will still be evaluated.
 ### Auto-properties
 Auto-properties are special lambdas that can only be defined inside hashes.
 They’re like lambdas, but they are executed when their property is accessed or assigned.
 In other languages, they’re called “getters” and “setters”.
 Here’s an example of how one might implement a Vector object:
 ```